Course Types

 • All Blended courses will be marked with a "B" or "DB" in the section number of the course.

-• A course with a "DB" section number will meet less than 50% of the time on-ground and usually will only have a few meetings during the semester.
+• A course with a "DB" section number will meet less than 50% of the time on-ground and usually will only have a few in-person meetings during the semester.
 All scheduled meetings will be listed in the meeting pattern of the course when students register.

 SYNCHRONOUS (REMOTE) COURSES